rstoyanovv/JavaScript-Beginning/README.md

 # JavaScriptFundamentals
-In this repository I upload tasks that can be referred to the fundamental knowledge of JavaScript.
+In this repository I upload tasks which can be associated to the fundamental knowledge of JavaScript.